mbarcia/CSV-Payments-PoC/docs/guide/configuration.md

 ## Avoid breaking parallelism in the pipeline

-*Important*
+###Important

 If any previous step uses `parallel = false` (the default), the pipeline will serialize the stream at that point.

-Downstream the pipeline cannot "rewind" concurrency — the upstream won't push items faster than it finished sequentially.
+Downstream, the pipeline cannot "rewind" concurrency — the upstream won't push items faster than it finished sequentially.

 Hence, the more "downstream" you can push the `parallel = false` moment, the faster the pipeline will process streams.